react-native-nigeria-community/react-native-quidpay-webview/readme.md

 ## Installations

-> To use  react native rave webview in your application, you need to have  `Node`  and  `npm`  downloaded and installed on your machine.
+> To use  react native quidpay webview in your application, you need to have  `Node`  and  `npm`  downloaded and installed on your machine.

 -   [Click Here](https://nodejs.org/en/)  to download and install  `Node`  to your machine,  `npm`  is always automatically installed when you install  `Node`.